Rodi229/GIP/README.md

-# GIPPROJECT
+# GIP Project
-GIP and TUPAD system
+This is my updated README file for the GIP project.